AACA Speedster – August 2022

 Extended: May 28

 The registration deadline has been extended until TODAY!!
 So, quick register online, print out your registration, write your check and mail everything TODAY!!
-Please also contact Marsha to let her know: 518-863-4987 or [email protected].
+Please also contact Marsha to let her know: 518-863-4987 or billmarsha8@gmail.com.

 The Saratoga Region AACA is excited to host you for the Eastern Spring Nationals themed “Horses to Horsepower 2021.”
 There is so much to see and do here.
 Cruise Lake George, tour the Jim Taylor collection, visit the Saratoga Auto Museum, experience history like never before, and so much more.